Surrender of Japan: Occupation and the surrender ceremony

 After the formal surrender on 2 September aboard Missouri, investigations into Japanese war crimes began quickly.
 Many members of the imperial family, such as the emperor's brothers Prince Chichibu, Prince Takamatsu and Prince Mikasa, and his uncle Prince Higashikuni, pressured the Emperor to abdicate so that one of the Princes could serve as regent until Crown Prince Akihito came of age.
-However, at a meeting with the Emperor later in September, General MacArthur assured him he needed his help to govern Japan and so Hirohito was never tried.
+However, at a meeting with the Emperor later in September 1945, General MacArthur assured him he needed his help to govern Japan and so Hirohito was never tried.
 Legal procedures for the International Military Tribunal for the Far East were issued on 19 January 1946, without any member of the imperial family being prosecuted.
+However, Hirohito was later compelled by the Allied occupation authorities to renounce his divine status as a "living god" (akitsumikami) that shifted Japan toward a democratic, constitutional monarchy and reduced the role of the Emperor to a symbolic figurehead.

 In addition to 14 and 15 August, 2 September 1945 is also known as V-J Day.
 President Truman declared 2 September to be V-J Day, but noted that "It is not yet the day for the formal proclamation of the end of the war nor of the cessation of hostilities."
 In Japan, 15 August is often called Shūsen-kinenbi (終戦記念日), which literally means the 'memorial day for the end of the war', but the government's name for the day (which is not a national holiday) is Senbotsusha o tsuitō shi heiwa o kinen suru hi (戦没者を追悼し平和を祈念する日, 'day for mourning of war dead and praying for peace').